michaelkamprath/ambasat1-flight-software/satellite-software/README.md

 * **Infrared ADC Gain** - This sets the ADC integration time for infrared light measurements
 * **Visible High Signal Range** - A boolean value indicating whether the visible light in a "high signal" environment.
 This should be set to `true` when operating in direct sunlight.
 * **Infrared High Signal Range** - A boolean value indicating whether the infrared light in a "high signal" environment.
 This should be set to `true` when operating in direct sunlight.

-#### Blink LED
-Because the aliens in space like blinking lights too.
-The command sensor port indicator is ignored, and a second byte is used to indicate the number of times the LED should be blinked.

 ## Design Issues